Transitioning to Higher Education

 |Homework||May consist of 1-2 hours per day, much of it done in class||Student should expect to spend an additional 2-3 hours of study for each hour spent in class*|

 |Reading||Minimal outside reading||Reading-intensive environment; reading requires analytical skills and retention of information*|

 |Accommodations||Determined by broad educational and legal mandates||Determined by current impact of disability, student request, and essential requirements of the course|

 University of Minnesota Duluth - Augmented for University of Minnesota Morris 2012

-- Although your IEP (individualized education plans) from K-12 may be part of your file in UMM Disability Services, you do not have an IEP or other specialists at UMM, and your parents may be far away.
+- Although your IEP (individualized education plans) from K-12 may be part of your file in the Disability Resource Center, you do not have an IEP or other specialists at UMM, and your parents may be far away.
 UMM Office of Academic Success is an advocacy office that can discuss and arrange appropriate accommodations for you and assist in coordinating services.

 - For information on releasing student’s information to parents, check out the FERPA (Federal Education Right to Privacy Act) release of information form.

 - For assistance with financial considerations, visit Affordable Colleges Online: Guide for Students with Disabilities

 - One of the hallmarks of the UMM experience is a very friendly, collaborative learning atmosphere.
 If you are beginning to struggle in a course,please contact your professor, first.
 Your instructors are there to help you and they want feedback about what is going well and what might improve a course.
 Chances are, that other students share similar feelings and struggles.
 If you only discuss these concerns among yourselves and not with an instructor, you may not be receiving all the benefits UMM has to offer.